1.4.35 Self Harm

 3. Types of Self Harm

 Understanding the motivations behind self-harm, which are often complex, wide-ranging and dependent on each individual case, is important.
-Self harm can be a way of obtaining relief from a difficult and otherwise overwhelming situation or emotional state.
+Self-harm can be a way of obtaining relief from a difficult and otherwise overwhelming situation or emotional state.
 It can also be a coping mechanism to dull mental distress with the aim of preserving life, which can be a difficult concept to understand.
-Despite this clear distinction, young people who self-harm are known to be in a high risk group for suicide although suicidal feelings are likely to originate from the issues behind the self-harm rather than the self-harm itself.
+Despite this clear distinction, young people who self-harm are known to be in a high-risk group for suicide although suicidal feelings are likely to originate from the issues behind the self-harm rather than the self-harm itself.
 The level of a young person's self-injury (even where it is described as 'superficial') is not indicative of the level of risk of suicide.
 In some cases, death occurs as a result of self-harm but is not the intention.

 See also Suicidal Behaviour Procedure.